na-na-hi/renget/archive/vDriver.md

 * ***Dedicated*** - If you only have 1 Install equipped, increase your Base Drive by 50%.
 * ***Drive Boost*** - At the start of your first turn in an encounter, increase your Drive by 20%.
 * ***Durable Drive*** - Increase your Base Drive by a value equal to your DUR.
+* ***Fast Learner*** - Increase the amount of your Drive overage converted to CP at the end of combat by 10% (to 20%).
 * ***Finisher Plus*** - Once per turn, after using a FN ability, gain 1 AS, but this AS can only be used for FN abilities.
 * ***Force Drive*** - Increase your Base Drive by a value equal to your FOR.
+* ***Item Boost*** - Increase the Uses of all Items in your inventory by 1 each.
 * ***Power Drive*** - Increase your Base Drive by a value equal to your POW.
 * ***Presence Drive*** - Increase your Base Drive by a value equal to your PRE.
 * ***Slot Up*** - Increase your AS on each turn by 1.
+* ***Team Training*** - If, at the end of an encounter, your Drive is less than your Base Drive, gain 1 CP for each ally that ended the encounter with Drive higher than their Base Drive.
 * ***Variety Program*** - If you have at least 5 Installs equipped, and none of them have any Sync Bonus, grant each Install +1 Bonus Lvs.

 ## Installs